linode/apl-core/docs/policies.md

 **Security in-depth**

-OPA policies are a replacement for the native `PodSecurityPolicies` and all defined policies are modeled after the most common `psp` setups.
+OPA policies are foremost a replacement for the native `PodSecurityPolicies` and all defined policies are modeled after the most common `psp` setups.
 The values repository holds a `policies.yaml` file with sane default presets.
 YAML Resources are verified against defined `.rego` policy rules, using the defined preset parameters as their constraint value.

 **Statical analysis**